 - Fire season – maintained heightened ICT support for DELWP emergency responses during the Victorian fire season.

-The Strategy and Business Coordination team has specific accountability for:
+The Strategy and Governance team has accountability for:

 - facilitating the setting of strategic direction across CenITex

 - monitoring CenITex investments in alignment with the corporate plan

 - delivering a risk management program that addresses both enterprise and operational risk profiles with agreed mitigation strategies